A saved draft was found on this device.

 Part of the Three Streams GEO Methodology — a research-grounded framework for optimizing content for AI-powered search.

 JTBD framework: Clayton Christensen.
+Forces of Progress: Bob Moesta.
 CEP framework: Ehrenberg-Bass Institute (Prof. Jenni Romaniuk).
 GEO techniques: Princeton (Aggarwal et al., KDD 2024) and UC Berkeley (Kumar & Palkhouski, 2025).
+Substantiation doctrine: FTC Act §5.

 Educational use only.
-This tool does not guarantee AI citation or publication outcomes.
+This tool does not guarantee AI citation or publication outcomes and is not legal advice.
 Always verify evidence claims and consult qualified professionals for compliance, legal, or business-critical decisions.